-Directly west is the 40-unit The Village of Chickamauga (LIHTC-elderly) apartment development.
+Directly west is the 40-unit The Village of Chickamauga (LIHTCelderly) apartment development.
 The Village of Chickamauga was built in 2007 and is in very good condition.
-At the time of the survey, the property was 100% occupied and had 42-applicants on a waiting list.
+At the time of the survey, the property was 100% occupied and had 55-applicants on a waiting list.
 Also west of the site is the Heritage Row, a for-sale duplex development which was built sometime in 2005 and 2006.

-Directly east of the site is a Taco Bell and an Advanced Auto Part Store, followed by US Highway 27.
+Directly east of the site is a Taco Bell and an Advance Auto Parts store, followed by US Highway 27.